-This how-to explains how you can sue slide shows to make image selections.
+This how-to explains how you can use slide shows to make image selections.

 Selecting images during a slide show

-During the slide show, you have the opportunity to select images.
-If you press Spacebar on the keyboard, the image that you are currently viewing will be selected.
+During the slide show, you can select images.
+Press Spacebar on the keyboard to select the image that you are currently viewing.
 The selection is illustrated by a frame around the image.

 By using this functionality you can select the images that you would like to keep.
 One approach could be to start the slide show with all images (Ctrl+A on Windows / Command–A on the Mac to select all images and click on the Slideshow button to start the slide show) and then press Spacebar to select each image that you think you might want to keep.